Trinity Escapes

 Many trails within 30 min

 Flattop Mountain (most climbed peak in Alaska), Powerline Trail, and Crow Pass are all within 30–45 minutes.
-Bear spray is recommended for backcountry hiking.
+Bear spray is strongly recommended for backcountry hiking — we have loaner bear spray available, just ask!
 Ask Marty for trail suggestions based on your fitness level and time available.

 🌌